 With the many hidden rules that can make or break a business relationship in Korea, it’s important to be prepared.
 This guide will also help you:

 - Korean Business Etiquette is influenced by Confucianism and Military Hierarchy.

-- There’s a lot of similarity with Japanese Business Culture as both use job titles derived from Chinese characters.
+- There’s some overlap with Japanese Business Culture since both use job titles derived from Chinese characters.